phdalandan/dashi/README.md

 ```

 Simple.
-Intentionally.
+Intentional.
+Custom.

 ---

 # ⚠️ Important Disclaimer

-This project was built for experimentation and learning.
+This project is tailored to personal needs and preferences.

 It has:
 - No production hardening